 I typically opt to use panko breadcrumbs in recipes calling for breadcrumbs.
 I find they offer a lighter, crispier texture than regular breadcrumbs.

-Roll the chicken up and secure it with toothpicks:
+- Roll the chicken up and secure it with toothpicks:

-First, dip the breast in the flour mixture:
+- First, dip the breast in the flour mixture.

-The dip it in the egg mixture:
+- The dip it in the egg mixture.

-The coat it in bread crumbs:
+- Then coat it in bread crumbs.

 Broil the chicken for a couple minutes to brown if necessary.
 I like to broil it to add an extra level of crispness on the outside.
 Just be careful not to let it burn!

-How to Make Dijon Mustard Sauce
+How to make Dijon mustard sauce

+- Combine the mustard, Worcestershire sauce and warm milk in a bowl.
 Add the warm milk mixture very slowly, a little at a time while stirring constantly, until a sauce starts to form.
 Add the salt, cayenne pepper and Parmesan cheese.
 Stir until combined and remove from heat.

 Sauce should be thick enough to coat the back of a spoon, but still pourable.

-Broil the chicken for a couple minutes after baking to brown if necessary.
+- Broil the chicken for a couple minutes after baking to brown if necessary.
 Watch the chicken to ensure it doesn't burn under the broiler.

 You can also brown the chicken ahead of time if you'd like, however, the chicken tends to dry out when prepared this way.